 Call#5 – Projects for climate change-related extreme weather preparedness and risk management

-XX_CALL#5_ XX

-Project Contract
+_CALL#5_Project Contract

 The Environment, Climate Change and Low Carbon Economy Programme was created following the signing of the Memorandum of Understanding between Portugal, Norway, Iceland and Liechtenstein, with a view to the implementation in Portugal of the European Economic Area Financial Mechanism (EEA FM) 2014-2021 in the programme areas of Environment and Ecosystems (PA11) and Climate Change Mitigation and Adaptation (PA13).
 The Environment, Climate Change and Low Carbon Economy Programme – Environment Programme - contributes to the pursuit of environmental policy priorities in Portugal: transition to a circular, resilient and carbon-neutral economy and territorial enhancement.